Back to program

 Conference details

-Although renewable energy projects are crucial for the energy transition, they often face significant opposition, which can hinder their implementation and result in substantial financial losses and reputational harm.
+Although renewable energy projects are crucial to the energy transition, they often face significant opposition, which can hinder their implementation and result in substantial financial losses and reputational harm.
 To prevent this situation, some organizations are now focusing on evaluating the social acceptability of their projects early on.
 However, they face a major obstacle: effectively assessing and measuring social acceptability.
 This communication explores how literature has addressed this challenge.
-After setting out the terms of the debate on measuring social acceptability, we provide an overview of research in this area, including the scope and the methods favoured by researchers interested in measuring renewable energy projects’ social acceptability.
+After setting out the terms of the debate on measuring social acceptability, we provide an overview of research in this field, including the scope and methods favoured by researchers interested in measuring the social acceptability of renewable energy projects.
 Finally, we highlight the social acceptability factors attracting attention from renewable energy researchers.

 Take part in the next edition of